Arcadia-Science/2025-g-p-atlas/README.md

    mamba env create -n gp_atlas_env --file envs/exact_environment.yml conda activate gp_atlas_env
    ```
-To use PIP to install the necessary files for application to other datasets:
+If you would prefer to use PIP and do not need to exactly replicate the environment used in the pub you can install dependencies in this way:

 Note: be sure to use an envionrment manager.
 This is only to install the necessary dependencies once you have a virtual environement.

 1. From the main repository folder: